isomerpages/cris-corp/news-and-events/news/_posts/2023-12-01-post-Celebrating as CRIS.md

 A highlight of the appreciation and networking event was the lively “Lohei” and networking session, bringing together NHIC's Clinical Advancement and Development for Research Entrepreneurship and Enterprise (CADRE<sup>2</sup>) partners, healthcare innovators, government agencies, spin-off, and innovation offices.

-The gathering of industry professionals, united by their passion for Healthtech, offered a platform for exchange of ideas and potential collaborations.
+The gathering of industry professionals, united by their passion for healthtech, offered a platform for exchange of ideas and potential collaborations.
 An inspiring occasion for everyone involved.

 Read more [here](https://www.linkedin.com/feed/update/urn:li:activity:7021597363286773760/).